Sachini-H/regulated-synthetic-data/README.md

     ftt_synthesizer.pkl
     defective_synthesizer.pkl
     defects_synthesizer.pkl
+    rr_synthesizer.pkl

     **(Upload to content/sample_data when running the script)**

 Now you can run the full script.

 The output files per attribute will be dumped under **content/** using the attribute name in .csv format.
+The plan data will be saved to plan.csv file.
+FTT, reject, defective and rectified combined will be written to production.csv as well as to seperate files. defects and reject reasons will also be avaialble as seperate .csv files.